- NDIS (National Disability Insurance Scheme)

 |Our catering service||Like us, or follow us!|

-The Mission Caters combines Prahran Mission’s vision that ‘every person has the right to a decent life’ with an aspiration for proficient, competitive and contemporary catering.
+The Mission Caters combines Uniting Prahran’s vision that ‘every person has the right to a decent life’ with an aspiration for proficient, competitive and contemporary catering.

 The Mission Caters employs a team of experienced hospitality professionals, who can deliver high standard catering for small or large functions, at your venue or ours.
 The broader team may also include trainees, participants and volunteers who are seeking to enhance their work experience.